GildedPleb/eslint-config-current-thing/README.md

 1. Custom or extremely granular rules which add value to qualifying configs and are not defined in higher-ranking configs still make it into the `current thing` final config, no matter how obscure.
 This alters strategies for convincing people about the merits of your new rule.
 It puts a bid on new rule creation in existing/popular repos, making existing rule sets more robust.
 In addition to stopping config proliferation, it actually helps build better rules.
 And more so, it encourages developers behind more popular configs to remain competitive.

 1. This config will shift as the opinions in JS Linting shift, just as all human languages shift.
 All of those shifts in opinion, both outside and in the config will happen on the margin.
 Non-democratic configs do not listen to this nuance, they take a stance and see if anyone follows.
 To demonstrate how `current thing` manages this, clone this repo and open up `src/config.js`.
 Then, alter the `order` of the configs, and you will see how the rules _marginally_ change.
-It's not just that [software is eating the world](https://a16z.com/2011/08/20/why-software-is-eating-the-world/), it's actually _JavaScript_ software, and we must be cognizant of how everyone is using it in wildly disparate ways as new styles, processes, and technologies rise.
+It's not just that [software is eating the world](https://a16z.com/2011/08/20/why-software-is-eating-the-world/), it's actually _JavaScript_ software, and we must be cognizant of how everyone is using it in wildly disparate ways as new styles, processes, and technologies rise and old ones fall.

 1. Unlike many other configs, this config completely abstracts away the need to add any other `eslint` packages, configs, plugins, and management.
 It is a pure barbell--absolutely simple in its application, and yet insanely complex and heavy-weight in its implementation.